 CO2 Emissions from thermal and motor fuels

-Carbon dioxide (CO2) is the main greenhouse gas.
-It is generated primarily when fossil fuels such as oil and natural gas (thermal fuels) or petrol and diesel (motor fuels) are burnt.
-Once the correction for weather conditions is made to the CO2 emissions from thermal fuels, it is immediately clear whether the threshold values for raising the CO2 levy rate have been exceeded or not.
+Carbon dioxide (CO2) is the main man-made greenhouse gas.
+It is generated primarily when fossil fuels such as heating oil and natural gas (thermal fuels) or petrol and diesel (motor fuels) are burnt.

-CO2 emissions based on CO2 statistics make up only a portion of the greenhouse gas emissions that are reported in accordance with the CO2 Act and the Kyoto Protocol.
+CO2 emissions based on CO2 statistics make up only a portion of the greenhouse gas emissions that are reported in accordance with the CO2 Act and the Paris Agreement.
 For an international comparison, please refer to the “Greenhouse gas emissions per inhabitant” indicator.

 The energy-related CO2 emissions based on CO2 statistics listed here include all CO2 emissions from motor fuels and from thermal fuels subject to the CO2 levy and are corrected for weather conditions.